The Best Things To Do in Mallorca, Spain

 Mallorcan wines are constantly growing, and you can now find 70 local wine producers on the island offering tours and tastings.

-There are five distinct areas on the island, all with different climates that create entirely different wines: La Sierra Tramuntana, El Raiguer, El Pla, Serra de Llevant, and El Mijorn.
+The island has five distinct areas, all with different climates that create entirely different wines: La Sierra Tramuntana, El Raiguer, El Pla, Serra de Llevant, and El Mijorn.

 Check My Favorite Wine Tour